Skip to content

 ParselyTracker.trackPageview

 Register a pageview event using a URL and optional metadata.
-Should only be called once per page view.
+You should only call this method once per page view.

 ParameterTypeRequiredDescription

-urlStringyesThe URL of the article being tracked (eg: “http://example.com/some-old/article.html“)
+urlStringyesThe URL of the tracked article (eg: “http://example.com/some-old/article.html“)

-urlMetadataMap<String, Object>noOptional metadata for the URL — not used in most cases.
+urlMetadataMap<String, Object>noOptional metadata for the URL — uncommon.
 Only needed when url isn’t accessible over the Internet (i.e. app-only content).
 Do not use this for content also hosted on URLs Parse.ly would normally crawl.

 extraDataMap<String, Object>noA Map of additional information to send with the event.